 Here are five challenges you might face, and ways to overcome them when hiring a home carer.

 1. Deciding you need a carer

 The first, and probably the most difficult challenge faced when looking to hire a home carer is deciding that you (or your loved one) needs one in the first place.
-It can be hard for someone to come to terms with the fact that they are not as independent as they used to be and that they are unable to do some of the things that were once easy.
+It can be hard for someone to come to terms with the fact that they are not as independent as they used to be.
+And that they are unable to do some of the things that were once easy.
 They probably value their independence and may worry about being a burden.
-However, it may be that you are currently caring for your family member yourself, or that you are unable to care for them due to other responsibilities but know that they need help.
+However, it may be that you are currently caring for your family member yourself.
+Or maybe you are unable to care for them due to other responsibilities but know that they need help.

 2. Deciding on the level of care required

-The next challenge is deciding what level of care your loved one needs.
+The next challenge when looking to hire a home carer, is deciding what level of care your loved one needs.
 Do they need someone to pop in each day to help with small tasks which they are no longer able to do (ironing, light housekeeping, meal preparations).
 Or do they need someone around all the time because they are highly likely to have a fall or are unable to do much on their own at all?

 Different types of home carers are listed below:

 - Team of home carers – this may be a team of two carers who work together to provide 24/7 care.
 This type of live in home carer would be suitable for someone who needs help with most daily activities, needs someone present all the time, and can be a long term solution.

 - Single live-in home carer – a single live-in home carer would usually live in the property or in nearby accommodation provided by the individual or family.
 This type of live in home carer would also be suitable for someone who needs help with most daily activities.
 However they are unable to work more than 6 days a week without a break